They come and go seemingly without warning.

 You’ve had your fair share of unpleasant experiences with them.
 Yet, even after carefully monitoring your habits and trying to avoid the usual pitfalls, they’re impossibly difficult to pin down, let alone resist.

-Cravings are a form of “selective hunger” that, irrespective of physiological energy needs, lead to overeating, binge eating, and in some cases to a broken realtionship to food.
+Cravings are a form of “selective hunger” that, regardless of physiological energy needs, lead to overeating, binge eating, and in some cases to a broken relationship with food.

 Stop eating clean